 Curtains in my NJ home

 Dining room.
-The red, beige and gold was a perfect combination for the wallpaper and border.
+The red, beige, and gold were a perfect combination for the wallpaper and border.

 This is my sewing room, where the color theme was – surprise! – pink!